Baghatraj/Baghatraj/README.md

 ### Ongoing M.Tech in IoT and Sensor Systems

-- 🌱 Ihave learned Full Stack Web Development
+- 🌱 I have learned Full Stack Web Development
 - 🔭 I have Completed B.E CSE
 - 📫 To reach me: